AdaGold/trek/README.md

 # TREK

-TREK is a web application that displays deals on travel packages.
+TREK is an application that displays information on travel packages and allows users to reserve spots on a specific trip.

 This is a [stage 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) individual project.